cairo-book/cairo-book/src/ch04-03-method-syntax.md

 _Methods_ are similar to functions: we declare them with the `fn` keyword and a name, they can have parameters and a return value, and they contain some code that’s run when the method is called from somewhere else.
-Unlike functions, methods are defined within the context of a struct and their first parameter is always `self`, which represents the instance of the struct the method is being called on.
-For those familiar with Rust, Cairo's approach might be confusing, as methods cannot be defined directly on structs.
-Instead, you must define a trait and an implementation associated with the struct for which the method is intended.
+Unlike functions, methods are defined within the context of a type and their first parameter is always `self`, which represents the instance of the type the method is being called on.
+For those familiar with Rust, Cairo's approach might be confusing, as methods cannot be defined directly on types.
+Instead, you must define a trait and an implementation associated with the type for which the method is intended.

 ### Defining Methods